drcapybara/DP-DGA/README.md

 ![Differential Privacy](./images/dp.png)

-That is, algorithm is private if it produces consecutive results that are generally identical regardless of whether a single entry is present within the database that is queried.
+That is, an algorithm is private if it produces consecutive results that are generally identical regardless of whether a single entry is present within the database that is queried.
 Our objective in this research is to produce a machine learning model which reveals no information about the data it was trained on.

 This work is based on the efforts of Ricardo Maia involving secure multi-party DGA detection.